Food Torah – Beshalach

 February 5, 2025 in Food Tourah

-Beshalach recounts the dramatic splitting of the Red Sea as the Israelites’ finally are able to escape from Egypt following the tenth plague.
+Beshalach recounts the dramatic splitting of the Red Sea as finally the Israelites are able to escape from Egypt following the tenth plague.
+The journey begins with God leading the Israelites on a roundabout route to avoid their witnessing ongoing wars in neighboring lands lest they become anxious and insist on returning to Egypt.
 Fulfilling the promise to bury Joseph in Canaan, the Israelites bring his bones with them as a reminder of their destiny in the Promised Land.
-Meanwhile, G-d stiffens Pharaoh’s heart and he begins to pursue the Israelites.
-Fearing for their safety, the Israelites accuse Moses of taking them out of Israel just to die in the wilderness, but he assures them that G-d is with them.
-G-d instructs Moses to lift up his rod parting the sea for the Israelites to cross on dry land.
+Meanwhile, after the Israelites leave, God stiffens Pharaoh’s heart, and he begins to pursue them.
+Fearing for their safety, the Israelites accuse Moses of taking them out of Israel just to die in the wilderness, but he assures them that God is with them.
+God instructs Moses to lift up his rod parting the sea for the Israelites to cross on dry land.
 As the Israelites pass through the sea and the waters close behind them, Pharaoh’s entire army disappears into the sea.
 The Israelites celebrate this miraculous deliverance with the triumphant Song of the Sea.
+And Miriam leads the women in a celebratory dance with timbrels.

 To read past installments of Food Tourah – Click Here.